lexibank/tlopo/out/vol3/chapter11.md

 Figure 11.2 Inocarpus fagifer, Tahitian chestnut: A, tree; B, portion of branch bearing fruit; C, inflorescence.

 Inocarpus fagifer is a common second storey tree of the foreshore or lowland forest, reaching 15-30 min height in the Bismarcks but shorter on islands further east.
 Its trunk is straight and fluted (Figure 11 .2).
-Its fruit is a pod about 8cm long which does not release its single white seed, which must be cooked to be palat- able.
-The enormous variety of its forms reflects the fact that it has long been cultivated (Bourke & AUen (forth- coming) report that it is cultivated by a sixth of Papua New Guinea' s rural population).
+Its fruit is a pod about 8cm long which does not release its single white seed, which must be cooked to be palatable.
+The enormous variety of its forms reflects the fact that it has long been cultivated (Bourke & AUen (forthcoming) report that it is cultivated by a sixth of Papua New Guinea' s rural population).
 Leaves may be elon- gated and narrow or oblong and wide.
 The fruit may be rounded, crescent-shaped or elongated-oval and green, brown or yellow ([Walter & Sam2002](../references.md#source-WalterandSam2002): 183-184).
-Right across Oceania it is either boiled or roasted like a chestnut (Paijmans 1976: 124, [Evans 1999](../references.md#source-Evans1999): 19-21, S. [Foale 2001](../references.md#source-Foale2001), [Walter & Sam 2002](../references.md#source-WalterandSam2002): 183, Gardm:r & Paw- ley 2006).
-Hence the English term 'Tahitian chest- nut'.
-It is then either eaten without further treatment, or in the Solomons and Fiji grated on coral and made into bread or pudding ([Capell 1941](../references.md#source-Capell1941), Peekel1984: 245 [Evans 1999](../references.md#source-Evans1999): 19, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 185).
+Right across Oceania it is either boiled or roasted like a chestnut (Paijmans 1976: 124, [Evans 1999](../references.md#source-Evans1999): 19-21, S. [Foale 2001](../references.md#source-Foale2001), [Walter & Sam 2002](../references.md#source-WalterandSam2002): 183, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
+Hence the English term 'Tahitian chestnut'.
+It is then either eaten without further treatment, or in the Solomons and Fiji grated on coral and made into bread or pudding ([Capell 1941](../references.md#source-Capell1941), Peekel1984: 245, [Evans 1999](../references.md#source-Evans1999): 19, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 185).
 In parts of Vanuatu it is a major alternative food between the two yam seasons, and the nuts are stored in various ways ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 185).

 <a id="p-318"></a>

 The cooked seed varies in taste and villagers choose trees according to the taste of their seeds.
 The tree spreads naturally and prolifically and is then often carefully protected.
 Seed- lings that grow around the base of the trunk are left in place if the tree is little used, but removed from others so that fallen fruit can be harvested more easily.
-In Vanuatu seedlings of trees bearing fruit preferred by villagers are transplanted close to the village, but this seems to occur less commonly in the Solomons (Walt1~r & Sam 2002: 184--185).
+In Vanuatu seedlings of trees bearing fruit preferred by villagers are transplanted close to the village, but this seems to occur less commonly in the Solomons ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 184--185).

-On Lihir the leaves of I nocarpus fagifer are used to parcel up food for cooking in a stone oven (S. [Foale 2001](../references.md#source-Foale2001)).
+On Lihir the leaves of Inocarpus fagifer are used to parcel up food for cooking in a stone oven (S. [Foale 2001](../references.md#source-Foale2001)).
 The wood is brittle and susceptible to borers and in general little used, but in Fiji and Tonga tool handles are made from the flutes of its trunk ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 186, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).

-Blust (ACD) argues that [Dempwolff](../references.md#source-Dempwolff1938) ([1938](../references.md#source-Dempwolff1938)) confused reflexes of POc &ast;qipil 'ironwood, Intsia bijuga' (ch.7, 4.9) with those of POc &ast;ipi 'Tahitian chestnut, Inocarpusfagifer'.
+Blust (ACD) argues that [Dempwolff](../references.md#source-Dempwolff1938) ([1938](../references.md#source-Dempwolff1938)) confused reflexes of POc &ast;qipil 'ironwood, Intsia bijuga' (ch.7, 4.9) with those of POc &ast;ipi 'Tahitian chestnut, Inocarpus fagifer'.
 The difference between the two denotata, he suggests, justifies separate reconstructions.
 He is certainly right, as Marovo has distinct reflexes of the two terms, respectively kivili and ivi.[^7]

 <table>
 <tr>